1000 E. University Ave

 Laramie, WY 82071

-The History MA program is a research program that is designed to prepare its graduates for further work at the PhD level or to take management positions in public history venues such as archives, museums, and historical societies.
+The History MA program is a research program that is designed to prepare its graduates for further work at the PhD level or to take professional positions in K-12 education.
 This makes it very different from undergraduate programs that focus on completing a requisite number of courses in distributed areas.
 Instead of thinking of graduate work as an extension of your undergraduate experience, it is better to think of the seminars you will take as preparing you for research in your topic field.
-In addition, your graduate course work will also give you the thematic and comparative breadth that will be critical when applying to doctoral programs or public history and teaching positions.
+In addition, your graduate course work will also give you the thematic and comparative breadth that will be critical when applying to doctoral programs or teaching positions.

 The most important part of any graduate program is the professional relationship established between faculty members and graduate students in their joint fields of study.
 For this reason, we strongly encourage all applicants to contact faculty members in their area of interest before applying.
 A list of faculty members and their research interests can be found on the department graduate student page:http://www.uwyo.edu/history/course-offerings/grad-seminars-instructor.html.
 While the Department faculty cover a wide range of research fields, there are many areas we do not cover.
 We only admit graduate students whose interests overlap with our faculty areas of expertise.
 If you do not find your own field of interest listed, we encourage you to consult the American Historical Association’s listing of graduate departments to locate a program that will allow you to pursue graduate work in your field of interest.